MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-office-365.md

 For example, an EOP condition for pilot evaluations could be applied if the recipients are *members* of a defined *EOP Standard Protection* group, and then managed by adding accounts to, or removing account from, the group.

-Likewise, a Defender for Office 365 condition for pilot evaluations could be applied if the recipients are *members* of a defined *Defender for Office 365 Standard Protection* group and then managed by adding / removing accounts via the group.
+Likewise, a Defender for Office 365 condition for pilot evaluations could be applied if the recipients are *members* of a defined *Defender for Office 365 Standard Protection* group and then managed by adding or removing accounts via the group.

 For complete instructions, see [Use the Microsoft Defender portal to assign Standard and Strict preset security policies to users](/defender-office-365/preset-security-policies#use-the-microsoft-defender-portal-to-assign-standard-and-strict-preset-security-policies-to-users).